-HTC fires back at Apple as Samsung moves to have several Apple lawyers disqualifiedAlex Wagner - Deputy Managing Editor, News Desk
+HTC fires back at Apple as Samsung moves to have several Apple lawyers disqualifiedAlex Wagner - Editorial Director of News and Content

 Am I the only one that's beginning to feel like like Apple has been in the news more as of late for their legal battles than for any of their products?
 Shortly after Apple filed a new complaint with the International Trade Commission against HTC, the Taiwanese firm has responded to the Apple's claim of patent infringement.
 HTC general counsel Grace Lei had this to say about Apple's filing:

 “HTC is dismayed that Apple has resorted to competition in the courts rather than the market place.
 HTC continues to vehemently deny all of Apple’s past and present claims against it and will continue to protect and defend its own intellectual property as it has already done this year.”